alte0/alte0/README.md

 ### Hi there 👋
 I am live in Tyumen region.
 In a small village.
-I work remotely in a 1C company in a small development department.
+I work remotely in a company associated with 1C in a small development department
 <!--
 **alte0/alte0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.